News & Highlights

 Congratulations to the 2013 UNC Physics Academic Scholars: Michael Clay & Travis Day (L-R, top) and Karin Ficek & David Garrett (L-R, bottom).

-Images of the Devil's vortex pattern from the recent article in Applied Optics.
+Images of the devil's vortex pattern from the recent article in Applied Optics on the Experimental realization of the devil’s vortex Fresnel lens with a programmable spatial light modulator.
 Experiment (top row) and theory (bottom row) show exquisite agreement.
-UNC Physics and SDSU teamed up for this work.
+UNC Physics (Chaloupka) and SDSU teamed up for this work.

 June 5, 2012